Kotlin/KEEP/proposals/KEEP-0466-expect-defaults.md

 In our preliminary investigation the case of partial actualization is quite uncommon, so this seems like a good trade off.
 On top of that, the current design does not block a laxer design in the future.
-In conclusion, the current design requires either all members in a classifier to have a fallback, or none.
+In conclusion, the current design requires either all members in a classifier to have a default, or none.

 ## Proposal